They keep changing. But does it matter? For the last 30 years, when it comes to the public finances, the diet always starts tomorrow.

 Posts by Harry PhibbsFollow @

-In the only contest taking place this week Labour held a set in Knowsley.
+There was only one contest this week.
+Labour held a seat in Warrington.

 It is also politically shrewd – showing free market radicalism and compassion for the poor.

 An extremist party is gaining support – from those wishing to protest housing shortages and hospital overcrowding.

 This week saw two contests in Suffolk.
 The Conservatives held both seats.

 Ellwood to chair the Defence Committee.
 Tugendhat to chair Foreign Affairs.
 Hunt to chair Health and Social Care.

 Since 2016, the amount of “hate crime” has probably gone down.
 The number of UK residents from other EU states has certainly gone up.